MeAmarP/myNotes/dsa_notes.md

   - Size is dynamic, can be change at runtime.
   - requires **sequential access**.
   - - **RUNTIME by Operation:** READ = O(N) | INSERT = O(1) | DELETE = O(1).

+### Algorithm for Selection Sort:
+    selectionSort(array, size)
+      repeat (size - 1) times
+      set the first unsorted element as the minimum for each of the unsorted elements
+        if element < currentMinimum
+          set element as new minimum
+      swap minimum with first unsorted position
+    end selectionSort

+## Chapter 3 : Recursion
+---
+- Recursion is when a function calls itself.
+- Every recursive function has *Base Case* and *Recursive Case*.
+### Stack
+- All function calls go onto the call stack.
+- A stack has pop and push operations.
+- The call stack can get very large, which takes up a lot of memory.

+## Chapter 4 : Quicksort
+---
+- This algo approaches sorting problem by using **Divide & Conquer** technique.
+- Much faster then Selection sort.
+### Algorithm for  Quick Sort:
+- An array is divided into sub-arrays by selecting a pivot element.
+- While dividing the array the pivot element should be positioned in such a way that elements less then pivot are on left and elements greater then pivot are on right.
+- These left and right sub-arrays are also further divided by similar technique, until we have single element in each of sub-array.